 Here you can find the Batu Belig road, running from Seminyak to Canggu.
 Batu Belig has a lovely beach and decent restaurants.
 I sometimes choose my locations with peace and quality coffee in mind, which is why Tuck & Trap cafe in Kerobokan helped to lure me there.
 Digital nomads also congregate there for the coffee, strong Wi-Fi and abundant power outlets.

 There are several co-working spaces I can recommend here.
 The main one digital nomads in Canggu love is Dojo, near Echo Beach.
 It’s got fiber-optic Wi-Fi, outdoor seating, and blessed air-con.
 It’s even got a swimming pool, and there are plenty of friendly fellow nomads.
 You can join their networking events and seminars if that suits you too.

-Another Canggu co-working space I like is C’ugh House in Berawa (which has a great restaurant).
-It’s worth checking out!
+Another Canggu co-working space I like is District Canggu (Formerly C’ugh House) in Berawa.
+It has a great restaurant and is worth checking out!

 If you’re a digital nomad who loves to surf and/or party, you’ll like this place.
 It has awesome beaches where you can also indulge in fun water sports.